KatePril/SelfAssessment/Skills/Programming.md

   - identifier: 🖐️ used
   - variable: 🖐️ used
   - constant: 🖐️ used
-  - scalar
+  - scalar: 🎓 known
   - literal: 🖐️ used
   - expression: 🖐️ used
-  - heap: 👂 heard
+  - heap: 🎓 known
   - function: 🖐️ used
   - procedure: 👂 heard
   - method: 🖐️ used
   - class: 🖐️ used
-  - prototype
+  - prototype: 🎓 known
-  - event
+  - event: 🖐️ used
   - type: 🖐️ used
   - primitive types: 🖐️ used
   - reference types: 🖐️ used
-  - flag: 👂 heard
+  - flag: 🖐️ used
-  - lexical scope: 👂 heard
+  - lexical scope: 🖐️ used
   - code block: 🖐️ used
   - conditions: 🖐️ used
   - loops: 🖐️ used
   - assignment: 🖐️ used
   - regular expression: 🖐️ used
   - interface: 🖐️ used
-  - contract
+  - contract: 🎓 known
   - module: 🖐️ used
-  - call stack
+  - call stack: 👂 heard
 - Functions
-  - signature
+  - signature: 🖐️ used
   - argument: 🖐️ used
   - parameter: 🖐️ used
-  - pure function
+  - pure function: 🎓 known
   - lambda expression: 🖐️ used
-  - side effects
+  - side effects: 🎓 known
-  - closure
+  - closure: 👂 heard
   - partial application
-  - curry
+  - curry: 👂 heard
-  - higher order
+  - higher order: 🎓 known
   - recursion: 🖐️ used
-  - callback
+  - callback: 👂 heard
-  - listener
+  - listener: 🖐️ used
   - compose
-  - pipe
+  - pipe: 🖐️ used
-  - memoize
+  - memoize: 🎓 known
-  - wrapper
+  - wrapper: 👂 heard
   - functor
   - monad
   - monoid
-  - generator
+  - generator: 👂 heard
   - coroutine
 - Data structures
   - array: 🖐️ used